emqx/neuronex-docs/en_US/streaming-processing/overview.md

 # Data processing

-NeuronEX has a built-in data stream processing engine to improve the real-time performance of data processing, reduce edge-cloud communication costs, and provide low-latency data access management and intelligent analysis services for industrial scenarios.
+NeuronEX has a built-in data processing engine to improve the real-time performance of data processing, reduce edge-cloud communication costs, and provide low-latency data access management and intelligent analysis services for industrial scenarios.

 ## Architecture

-The architecture of the NeuronEX data stream processing module is as follows:
+The architecture of the NeuronEX data processing module is as follows:

 ![arch](./_assets/arch.png)